Oct 29, 2008

 Oct 5, 2008

-I don't think I've mentioned on this blog, that Natasha has been giving tours of the Henry Moore Sculpture Exhibition ( Moore in America) at the NY Botanical Gardens in the Bronx.
+I don't think I've mentioned on this blog, that my wife has been giving tours of the Henry Moore Sculpture Exhibition ( Moore in America) at the NY Botanical Gardens in the Bronx.
 While her folks were visiting from Maryland this weekend, we all took in the tour led by our own personal Artist Educator.
 Good times.
 I highly recommend you check out this exhibition while you can.
 The sculptures are fantastic.

 I brought along the Canon G9 and took some "happy snaps" as we walked.
 The entire gallery (89 images) is here.
 Once again, I'm totally impressed with this little point & shoot camera.
 Note: none of the images underwent any post capture processing and are straight .jpg files.